ojotoisdev/typescript2/README.md

 ##  Features
 - Add new tasks with a **due date**
 - Mark tasks as **completed**
-- Remove tasks from the list
+- Remove tasks from the lists
 - Update task descriptions
 - Filter tasks based on completion status
 - Clear all completed tasks